enkidevs/curriculum/spreadsheets/intermediate/functions-and-formulas-iii/proper.md

 - By capitalizing the first letter of every word.
 - By capitalizing the first word of every sentence.
-- By capitalizing the first letter every second word.
+- By capitalizing the first letter of every second word.

 ---
 ## Revision